STRC: Strengthening Technical Capacity of NGOs and CBOs Implementing HIV Targeted Intervention Projects- Odisha and Rajasthan

 - Enhancing the capacity of NGOs and civil society organizations in proposal development for NACP funded targeted intervention projects

 - Undertaking operational research and learning site development

-NACO has developed standard operational guidelines for all categories of TI giving in detail the implementing procedures, staff requirements and financial implications.
+NACO had developed standard operational guidelines for all categories of TI giving in detail the implementing procedures, staff requirements and financial implications.
 As the Targeted Interventions are implemented through NGOs, quality and capacity building is required for these NGOs.
 For improved performance and quality training to different categories of staff working with NGO-s/CBO-s viz.
 Program Managers, Counselors, Finance Accountants, Outreach Workers, Peer Educators and Link Workers is necessary.
-These activities are supported by the STRC.
-The STRC has also identified learning sites that program staff from other TI NGOs could visit, and has carried out operations research on identifying barriers to access and uptake of HIV counseling and test and treatment for sexually transmitted infections.
+These activities were supported by the STRC.
+The STRC also identified learning sites that program staff from other TI NGOs could visit, and carried out operations research on identifying barriers to access and uptake of HIV counseling and test and treatment for sexually transmitted infections.

 - Number of Staff Trained from 2011-2012: 524

 - Number of TI Projects That Received Training from 2011-2012: 68